Korku language: Vowels

 Korku has 10 phonemic vowels, which can occur short or long (e.g. /aː/), plus one mid vowel that only occurs as a short segment /ə/.

 Consonants

 Korku has a large consonant phoneme inventory, in which stops occur in several places of articulation.
 Like many languages of India, Korku stops distinguish between voiced, plain voiceless, and voiceless aspirated consonants.

 Word-finally, all stops are unreleased.

+Tone

+Korku has two contrastive level tones: low and high.
+The high tone is unmarked.
+In many reduplicated verbs, the prefixed element takes the low tone.
+Only non-initial syllables exhibit tone distinction.
+In allegro speech, low tone can inject the whole noun phrase, as if there is a low tone in the phrase, every syllable after it will express with low tones.
+Example iɲ-àʔ sanì kẽᶑe siɽi "my black small goat" → iɲàʔ sànì kẽᶑè sìɽì.

+Vowel harmony

+Verb suffixes and demonstrative derivatives, particularly stems with a final vowel will trigger vowel harmony in morphology: in-èn > enèn ('here').
+Initial vowel is harmonised to match with the stressed final syllable.
+Verb suffixes with -CV structure contract with and are reduced when preceding suffixes with initial vowels.
+Eg. kul-ki-èʔ-(n)ej (send-INTNS/TLOC-PST.TR-3.OBJ, 'sent him') becomes kulkhèʔnèj when is spelled.

 Morphosyntax

 Korku is a highly agglutinating, suffixing language.
 It has postpositions, a case system, a two-gender system, and three numbers.
 The verb phrase can be complex in Korku; functions that in English and other languages may be encoded in by the use of auxiliary verbs and of prepositions may be expressed in Korku through suffixation.

 Word order

-Korku, as all Munda languages, shows a strict Subject-Object-Verb (SOV) word order.
+Korku, as all Munda languages, shows a strict Subject–Object–Verb (SOV) word order.

 Adjectives are expressed verbally - as intransitive verbs - with the exception of a few cases in which a separate word occurs before the noun they are modifying.